Domestic Abuse Law

-- or have been adult interdependent partners of one another;
+- have been interdependent adult partners of one another;

-- living together or have lived together in an intimate relationship;
+- are living together or have lived together in an intimate relationship;

-- related to each other by blood, marriage, adoption or by virtue of an adult interdependent relationship;
+- are related to each other by blood, marriage, adoption or by virtue of an interdependent adult relationship;

-- residing together where one of the persons has care and custody over the other pursuant to an order, and
+- are residing together where one of the persons has care and custody over the other pursuant to an order; and

 - children under the care and custody of a person in any of the circumstances listed above.